Offloading for an Alaska Paddle

 One of the key tools in preventing hypothermia is to dress for the water conditions and not for the weather.
 While it may be a nice, sunny, warm day the water could be extremely cold.
 You have to dress for immersion in cold water.
 There are a number of Hypothermia Tables on the web that provide guidelines for how to dress for various water temperature ranges.
 The above link is just one such table to get you started on your research.

 Wind is a major concern for kayakers.
 Everybody should check the weather forecast to get an idea of wind conditions for a planned paddle.
 Weather Underground and the Weather Channel give wind predictions and it is good to compare two sources.
 But you also need to know how to translate predicted wind speed into what conditions you can expect.
 The Beaufort Scale is an empirical measure that relates wind speed to observed conditions at sea or on land.
-Again, there are number Beaufort Scales on the web; here are two we have found useful.
+Again, there are number Beaufort Scales on the web; here is one we have found useful.

 Communication among trip participants is critical but it can be severely hampered due to wind and/or distance between paddlers.
 Everybody should carry a loud whistle to get the attention of other paddlers and everybody should know the Standard Hand Signals.
 The University of Sea Kayaking provides a good article that demonstrates the Basic Paddle & Arm Signals.